Galway Hooker Heritage & Boat Tour:

 Details of this historical adventure include:

-It is now possible to 'walk in the footsteps' of the original Claddagh families and experience life as it was 100 years ago in Galway, with our Heritage & Maritime Tours.
+It is now possible to 'walk in the footsteps' of the original Claddagh families and experience life as it was 100 years ago in Galway, with our Galway Hooker Heritage Tour.

 Maritime Heritage Tour Itinerary: